A walk through Mazkeret Batya and the First Aliyah

 The next stop is the Old Well (E).
 This can be reached by turning left at HaMeyasim St., and the well is at the end of this road.
 However, a more picturesque route is to take the tayelet at the side of the museum (away from the telephone kiosk) through an open metal green gate.
 This leads to a pretty square with a café and a restaurant.
 Continue on the second part of the tayelet through another open green gate.
 Turn right at the end of the tayelet on Dov Shamir St. Go past the magnificent Baron’s Farmhouse (D), and then turn left onto HaMeyasdim St. and walk towards the well.

-The Baron’s Farmhouse was erected in 1892 and was used for living accommodation, offices and storage.
-The building has since been restored and is used for exhibitions and conferences.
+The Baron’s Farmhouse was erected in 1892 and was used primarily for storage, but also had living accommodation and offices.
+The building has been restored and is now used for exhibitions and conferences.

 This well is a reconstruction of the original.
 It was dug to a depth of 30 meters at the time of the original habitation of the settlement.
-The mechanism was operated by an animal and the households had to collect the water.
-It was eventually replaced by a motorized pumping system and the well was abandoned.
-The well is now functional and water will appear if you come with a guide from the museum.
+The mechanism was operated by an animal and the households collected the water.
+Water was also led by overhead pipes to the pool, which functioned as a reservoir, and also as a mikvah.
+It was eventually replaced by a motorized pumping system and this well was abandoned.
+In the meantime, a number of other wells had been dug.
+The water had to be filtered to be used for drinking.
+The well is now functional and water can be brought up if you come with a guide from the museum.

 -